Christine and Léa Papin: Early life

-Christine was born on March 8, 1905.
-However, her mother was considered not to be nurturing and deemed unsuitable for motherhood.
-Christine was given to her paternal aunt and uncle soon after birth.
+Christine was born on March 8, 1905, but her mother was considered not to be nurturing and deemed unsuitable for motherhood, and soon after her birth Christine was given to her paternal aunt and uncle.
 She lived happily with them for seven years.

-Léa was born on September 15, 1911, and given to her maternal uncle, with whom she remained until he died.
-In 1912, when Émilia was 9 or 10 years old, it was alleged that Gustave had raped her.
-Clémence believed that Émilia had seduced her father and sent her to the Bon Pasteur Catholic Orphanage, which was known for its discipline.
+Léa was born on September 15, 1911 and given to her maternal uncle, with whom she remained until he died.
+In 1912, when eldest sister Émilia was 9 or 10 years old, it was alleged that Gustave had raped her.
+Clémence, believing that Émilia had seduced her father, sent her to the Bon Pasteur Catholic Orphanage, which was known for its discipline.
 Soon afterward, Émilia was joined by Christine and Léa, who Clémence intended would remain at the orphanage until age 15, when they could be employed.
-Clémence and Gustave divorced in 1903 or 1913.
+Clémence and Gustave divorced in 1913.

 In 1918, Émilia decided to enter a convent, effectively ending her relations with her family.
 As far as can be ascertained, she lived out the remainder of her life there.

-During Christine's time at the orphanage, she also received the calling to become a nun.
+During Christine's time at the orphanage, she also expressed the desire to become a nun.
 Clémence forbade this, instead placing her in employment.
-Christine had been trained in various household duties in the convent, easing her into becoming a live-in maid.
+Christine had been trained in various household duties in the orphanage, which eased her into becoming a live-in maid.

 Christine was described as a hard worker and a good cook who could be insubordinate at times.

-Léa was described as quiet, introverted, and obedient but was considered less intelligent than Christine.
-Employers were content with their work; however, Clémence was not satisfied with their pay and forced them to seek better-paid opportunities.
+Léa was described as quiet, introverted, and obedient, but was considered less intelligent than Christine.
+Employers were content with their work, but Clémence was not satisfied with their pay and forced them to seek better-paid opportunities.
 The sisters worked as maids in various Le Mans homes.
 They preferred to work together whenever possible.